cxn03651/write_xlsx/chart.md

 Note: The * indicates the default position for each chart type in Excel, if a position isn't specified.

-The percentage property is used to turn on the display of data labels as a Percentage for a series.
+The `:percentage` property is used to turn on the display of data labels as a Percentage for a series.
 It is mainly used for pie and doughnut charts.

     chart.add_series(